Rescuers search for missing crew from Red Sea attack as US alleges Yemen rebels 'kidnapped' them

 A statement from the European Union naval mission in the Red Sea said the crew of the Eternity C included 22 sailors, among them 21 Filipinos and one Russian, as well as a three-member security team.
 Rescuers on Wednesday recovered five Filipinos and one Indian.

+On Thursday, the EU force known as Operation Aspides said they found three more Filipinos, and a Greek national who was part of the ship's security team, bringing the total number of those recovered alive to 10.

-Three people also were killed during the hourslong attack on the ship, the EU force said, and their nationalities weren't immediately known.
+At least three people also were killed during the hourslong attack on the ship, the EU force previously said, and their nationalities weren't immediately known.
+That leaves a dozen unaccounted for.

 In footage released by the Houthis, a rebel can be purportedly heard on a VHF radio transmission offering those on board the ability to flee the sinking vessel.
 However, it wasn't clear if any more crew fled and what happened to them.